 It’s one thing to lead the evolution of the workplace with authenticity, integrity and empathy as well as craft a vision for the workplace of the future.
 It’s quite another to deliver strong performance, for that is where success or failure is ultimately determined.
 Leaders need to be concerned with not only how to get teams back together but also how to create an environment that fosters the greatest strengths of every team member and supports the highest level of collaboration and performance.

 As management focuses on the evolving workplace, there are five attributes of strong performance — team formation, alignment, collaboration, innovation and delivery — that should be supported through the change enablement process.
 Alignment is vital to strong performance.
-Leaders should focus on aligning their people, processes and supporting technologies with the organisation’s mission, vision, strategy, metrics and underlying brand promise.
-A customised collaborative environment that engages people and fosters knowledge-sharing internally and externally adds yet another powerful dimension to strong performers.
-High-performance teams innovate through design thinking; everyone has a mindset to recognise innovation opportunities, formulate creative ideas, and transition ideation to process, product and service improvements.
+Leaders should focus on aligning their people, processes and supporting technologies with the organization’s mission, vision, strategy, metrics and underlying brand promise.
+A customized collaborative environment that engages people and fosters knowledge-sharing internally and externally adds yet another powerful dimension to strong performers.
+High-performance teams innovate through design thinking; everyone has a mindset to recognize innovation opportunities, formulate creative ideas, and transition ideation to process, product and service improvements.
 Finally, a focus on delivery drives teams forward to achieve exceptional results.

 Effective leaders know that to earn respect, they must give it.
-If companies are going to come together in the post-pandemic era and be ready for any change that comes their way, their leaders must practise RESPECT each day setting the example.
+If companies are going to come together in the post-pandemic era and be ready for any change that comes their way, their leaders must practice RESPECT each day setting the example.

 RESPECT consists of Resilience, Energy, Support, Patience, Ethics, Courage and Trust.
 The change process is often derailed because one or more of these elements are not given sufficient consideration.
 Patience is a classic example.
 Patience is warranted during the change process because it takes time for individuals to gain awareness of and assimilate vision, understand how it impacts them and appreciate how to make a difference given their respective roles.
 Often, this awareness and understanding — and the resulting buy-in — are only achieved after many iterations of communication and reinforcement efforts.